meet the team

 Rebecca Arian

-Rebecca is a sophomore hoping to double major in English and Neuroscience.
+Rebecca is a senior double majoring in English and Neuroscience.
 Growing up around writers, she always possessed a love for English and a desire to articulate her understanding of the works she read.
 When she entered high school, she also became immersed in Molecular Biology research and culminated this work as a Research Intern at NASA's Radiation Biophysics Lab.

 Balancing these two fields of study, she originally believed she'd have to choose between them.
 But initiatives like HuMed helped her realize that she didn't need to pick one over the other—rather, she could combine them.
 She is so excited about this initiative and hope others are too!